runnily/3D-vector-class-implementation/submission/README.txt

 (9) test_output.txt : This is an example of the test output.
 ------------------------------------------------------------------------------
 COMPILING TEST AND APPLICATION
-Within this directory, there should be a Makefile.
+*Please use the Makefile to compile the test program* Within this directory, there should be a Makefile.
 This will allow you to compile the test program.
 The relevant make command will create an output application.

+You could do this using source code either (vscode etc) and open a terminal, or using your local terminal on your machine.

 To compile tests, enter the following at the command line prompt in the submission directory:
     # make

 To clean up before compiling do:
     # make clean

 Assuming compilation is done.
-The following binary output application and-o files will be included in this directory Test.o
+The following binary output application and -o files will be included in this directory:

+    Test.o
     Vector3D.o
     Bin.o
     test (The output application)

-Within the command line you could run:
+Within the command line you could run the output application
     # ./test
-    This would run the test file
+This would run the test file and show the output within terminal

 OR you could run
     # ./test > test_output.txt
 This would allow the output of the test to show within the test_output.txt file.